• Skip to main content

 Versión en español

-Chilean kuchen is a popular dessert in Chile with German origins.
-The word “kuchen” means “cake” in German, and this dessert reflects the influence of German immigrants who settled in southern Chile during the 19th century.
+Chilean kuchen is a popular dessert of German origin.
+The word "kuchen" means "cake" in German, and this dessert reflects the influence of German immigrants who settled in southern Chile during the 19th century.

-Chilean Raspberry KuchenChilean kuchen is a versatile dessert with various regional variations, but it typically features a buttery and crumbly crust filled with fruit or other sweet fillings.
+Chilean Raspberry KuchenChilean kuchen is a versatile dessert with various regional variations.
+It typically features a buttery and crumbly crust filled with fruit or other sweet fillings.

 Chilean Raspberry Kuchen